insample/modular-angularjs-directives/README.md

 restrictions:
-no link function, return from compile instead all isolate scope
+no link function or pre-link function, return post-link from compile instead all isolate scope

 how it works: